Download Latest Version extreme-ultimate-bashrc-1.0.4.tar.gz (312.8 kB)

 • Single Tmux session: Using these scripts guarantees that only one terminal instance is loaded, as all instances share the same Tmux session.
 This prevents the confusion of having multiple terminals displaying identical content.

 • Initial script run: When you execute the script for the first time, it will launch your terminal with Tmux already loaded.
-Typically, the Tmux session is named after the user.
+The Tmux session name defaults to the username, but can be customized with _TMUX_LOAD_SESSION_NAME (see configuration below).

 • Additional terminal instances: Running the script again to launch another terminal instance will seamlessly add a new tab to your existing Tmux session (I put the status bar at the top to give the appearance of Tmux windows as tabs).
 This behavior resembles Konsole's behavior with konsole --new-tab but it employs Tmux instead.